 - Is automatically created when you provision a cluster.

 - Allows you to add more namespaces or move its namespaces to other projects.

 - Cannot be deleted because it’s required for cluster operations.

-Non-administrative users are only authorized for project access after an administrator, cluster owner or cluster member explicitly adds them to the project’s Members tab.
+- An administrator, cluster owner or cluster member explicitly adds the standard user to the project’s Members tab.

 Pod Security Policies

 Rancher extends Kubernetes to allow the application of Pod Security Policies at the project level in addition to the cluster level.
 However, as a best practice, we recommend applying Pod Security Policies at the cluster level.